luan048/Api-Restaurante/README.md

 ![VScode](https://img.shields.io/badge/vscode-4285F4?style=for-the-badge&logo=vscode&logoColor=white)&nbsp; </br>

 ## 3 How the project works?
-The project consists of an API system connected to the PostegreSQL database. </br> It is possible to list cars, register, update and delete, in addition to having http requests, not just limited to mechanical requests.
+System where it is possible to list, create, update and delete restaurants, reservations and users registered in the database.
+Each restaurant, reservation and user has an identification ID, and it is possible to delete and update it from there.